arfontalvoANU/solstice/README.md

 The purpose of this program is to compute the total power collected by a concentrated solar plant, and to evaluate various efficiencies for each primary
-reflector: it compute losses due to cosine effect, to shadowing and masking, to orientation and surface irregularities, to reflectivity and to atmospheric transmission.
+reflector: it computes losses due to cosine effect, to shadowing and masking, to orientation and surface irregularities, to reflectivity and to atmospheric transmission.
 The efficiency for each one of these effects is subsequently computed for each reflector, which provides insightful information